 Delivery Partners

-Bòrd na Gàidhlig provides around £2.4M per annum in funding for organisations that help promote Gaelic usage, learning and status and help deliver the BnG’s Corporate Plan.
+In 2025/26, Bòrd na Gàidhlig will provide around £2.7M in funding (courtesy of additional support from the Scottish Government) for key delivery partner organisations who work nationally to help promote Gaelic usage, learning and status and help deliver Bòrd na Gàidhlig’s Corporate Plan.

 Where our Delivery Partners are based.